 Shop Ethical! | Rates companies considering their environmental and social impact, including the treatment of animals; B = Some Praise/No Criticism, D = Criticism/Some Praise, F = Criticisms |

-Tear Fund | Grades manufacturers on the strength of their systems to mitigate against the risks of exploitation in their supply chain; from A+ = Best to F = Worst |
+Tearfund | Grades manufacturers on the strength of their systems to mitigate against the risks of exploitation in their supply chain; from 100 = Best to 0 = Worst (* indicates that company was assessed on public information only) |

 N/R | Not Rated |